beothorn/botline/README.md

 ## /down

-Gets a file from a path or from document folder
+Gets a file from a path or from current dir
 example:
 ```
 /down /home/user/foo.txt